khaors/geocompr/main.md

 - We used equal weights when calculating the final scores.
 But is, for example, the household size as important as the portion of men or the mean age?
 - We used all points of interest.
-Maybe it would be wiser to use only those which might be interesting for bike shops such as Do-it-yourself, hardware, bicycle, fishing, hunting, motorcycles, outdoor, sports shops, etc. (see all the other columns of the osmdata simple features and [Map_Features#Shop](http://wiki.openstreetmap.org/wiki/Map_Features#Shop)).
+Maybe it would be wiser to use only those which might be interesting for bike shops such as do-it-yourself, hardware, bicycle, fishing, hunting, motorcycles, outdoor, sports shops, etc. (see all the other columns of the osmdata simple features and [Map_Features#Shop](http://wiki.openstreetmap.org/wiki/Map_Features#Shop)).
 - Maybe data at a better resolution changes and improves the output.
 For example, there is also population data at a finer resolution (100 m; see exercises).
 - We have used only a limited set of variables.
 The [INSPIRE geoportal](http://inspire-geoportal.ec.europa.eu/discovery/) might contain much more data of possible interest to our analysis.